squiroga6/Coursera-JHU-DS-Course-Submissions/README.md

-## Assignments Submitted for the Data Science Specilization in Coursera
+## Assignments Submitted for the Data Science Specialization in Coursera

 ### Intro to Machine Learning Final Project